AGRINFO AGRINFO logo

 Why?

-In addition, new MRLs are proposed for certain animal products based on recent applications and EFSA’s updated risk assessment confirming consumer safety (EFSA 2023).
+In addition, new MRLs are proposed for certain animal products based on recent applications and EFSA’s updated risk assessment confirming that residue levels expected for the intended uses on grassland is unlikely to present a risk to consumer health (EFSA 2023).

 Timeline

-This Regulation is still under discussion.
+The Regulation is expected to be published in July 2026.
 It is expected that new MRLs will apply from late 2026 or early 2027.

 Recommended Actions